jamesbconner/MADS699/README.md

 ### **Python**

-It is recommended that you generate a virtual environment before download the required libraries for this project!
+It is recommended that you generate a virtual environment before installing the required libraries for this project!

 ```
 pip install -r requirements.txt